Oświadczenie na temat nowoczesnego niewolnictwa

 - How to report concerns

-The course also provides targeted content for directors and our Global Strategic Sourcing and Human Resources functions who require specialised knowledge.
-New employees will automatically be enrolled on the course.
+The course also provided targeted content for directors and our Procurement and Human Resources functions who require specialised knowledge.

 Effectiveness, Progress and Year ahead

 We recognise the need to remain alert to modern slavery and human trafficking risks.
 We continue to engage in online monitoring, business reviews and audits of our suppliers where these are appropriate.

 Our Modern Slavery Policy has a range of key performance indicators (“KPIs”) to monitor the risk-based actions we take to mitigate risk and to assess the effectiveness of our control measures.
 We review the KPIs annually to ensure they remain relevant and appropriate.

 In 2023, we will continue to work towards improvement of the measures we already have in place to identify and address modern slavery and human trafficking risks.
 Actions we aim to take in 2023 include:

 - Delivery of bespoke training to relevant Rotork employees, on the Supplier Code of Conduct and monitoring supplier compliance

 - Continued inclusion of our Code of Conduct and “Raising Concerns” online modules as part of our new hire training programme

 - Deployment of our Modern Slavery online course to recent joiners and to new hires